TrshPuppy/obsidian-notes/README.md

 This repo is for my organization and reference but can be viewed by the public.
 Feel free to use these notes for your own reference or education, however, I cannot guarantee their accuracy.
 Thanks! :)
 ## P.S.
 PNPT & OSCP Study Guides
 The notes I took while studying for the PNPT and OSCP are in their respective directories (see [PNPT](PNPT/README.md) and [OSCP](OSCP/README.md)).
 Again, because these notes are originally from my Obsidian vault, some links may be broken (in the PNPT repo specifically)!
 ## P.P.S.
-Contributing:
+Contributing
 If you find flaws and or misinformation in topic notes you'd like me to correct, feel free to make a branch w/ your changes and submit a pull request so I can review them!
 I want these notes to be accurate and because I'm learning so much so quickly, I'm sure ther are notes which need fixing!
+## P.P.P.S.
+Pictures
+Each directory has a `/<dir-name>-pics` sub-directory which holds all of the images embedded into notes in the directory.
+I've named them based on the notepage they're embedded in incremented by 1 for each image (in the same note page).
+For instance, my notes on [buffer overflow](cybersecurity/TTPs/exploitation/binary-exploitation/buffer-overflow.md) include 13 pictures.
+So the [9th picture](cybersecurity/cybersecurity-pics/buffer-overflow-9.png) is saved as `/cybersecurity/cybersecurity-pics/buffer-overflow-9.png`.

-> P.P.P.S. the commit history has been wiped due to insecure configuration.
+> P.P.P.P.S. the commit history has been wiped due to insecure configuration.
 This repo was created in December '22